Designing Enforceable Covenants Not To Compete

-Our employment law attorneys at The Law Offices of Cooper, Storm & Piscopo design and revise noncompete agreements for business owners throughout the Chicagoland area.
+Our employment law attorneys at Storm & Piscopo, P.C. design and revise noncompete agreements for business owners throughout the Chicagoland area.
 Should a former employee, vendor or contractor breach the covenant not to compete, we will aggressively defend your interests by filing for an injunction or litigating the matter in court.

 Safeguarding Your Business Interests During Hiring And After Discharge

 In Illinois, it can be difficult to draft a strong noncompete agreement without a legal background due to changes in state employment laws and court interpretations on these restrictive covenants.
 Our attorneys have substantial experience practicing employment law, which we use to develop an enforceable agreement that is tailored to your business concerns.